top of page

 • Being able to speak a language does not equate to knowing how to conduct OSINT research in it.

-• Effective OSINT research requires mastery of foreign-language keyword strategies—not conversational fluency.
+• Effective OSINT research requires mastery of foreign-language keyword strategies—not

 • Concepts like military or political terminology, local colloquialisms, or region-specific search logic require targeted training, not just language immersion.